Keylogger Found in Audio Driver of HP Laptops, Says Report

 One reason would be to replay a sequence of keystrokes to verify that a bug has been fixed.

 My company has an internal app that logs input (keystrokes, mouse movements).
 If the program crashes, the keylog is emailed along with the stack trace to the responsible programming team.
 This has been a wonderful help for debugging and is WAY more useful than user descriptions of what they were doing.
 We can see what caused the fault, and after fixing the problem we can replay the input to verify that it is fixed.
+However, it only records input when this app has the focus, and users are informed that their input is being recorded.

 Re: (Score:2)